medikoo/duration/README.md

-# duration - Missing extension to JavaScript's Date object

-Useful methods for handling time duration in JavaScript
+# duration - Useful methods for working with time duration in JavaScript

-_It was part of [es5-ext](https://github.com/medikoo/es5-ext) project, now it's individual package._
+_It was part of [es5-ext](https://github.com/medikoo/es5-ext) project, now it's an individual package._

 ## Installation